ppossanzini/MapZilla/docs/source/Queryable-Extensions.md

     null,
     dest => dest.LineItems.Select(item => item.Product));
 ```
-For more information, see [the tests](https://github.com/AutoMapper/AutoMapper/search?p=1&q=ExplicitExpansion&utf8=%E2%9C%93).
+For more information, see [the tests](https://github.com/MapZilla/MapZilla/search?p=1&q=ExplicitExpansion&utf8=%E2%9C%93).

 ### Aggregations

-LINQ can support aggregate queries, and AutoMapper supports LINQ extension methods.
-In the custom projection example, if we renamed the `TotalContacts` property to `ContactsCount`, AutoMapper would match to the `Count()` extension method and the LINQ provider would translate the count into a correlated subquery to aggregate child records.
+LINQ can support aggregate queries, and MapZilla supports LINQ extension methods.
+In the custom projection example, if we renamed the `TotalContacts` property to `ContactsCount`, MapZilla would match to the `Count()` extension method and the LINQ provider would translate the count into a correlated subquery to aggregate child records.

-AutoMapper can also support complex aggregations and nested restrictions, if the LINQ provider supports it:
+MapZilla can also support complex aggregations and nested restrictions, if the LINQ provider supports it:

 ```c#
 cfg.CreateProjection<Course, CourseModel>()